 Home improvements that could lower the cost of your insurance

 If you’re thinking about making some home improvements this year, why not choose projects that could help you save on home insurance?
-Here are five premium-reducing upgrade ideas to get you started.
+Here are seven premium-reducing upgrade ideas to get you started.

-- Switch up your heat source.
+- Switch to an electric or gas furnace.
 If you currently have an oil furnace or a wood or pellet stove (three of the riskier heat sources on the market), switching to an electric or gas furnace could lower your risk of fire and your insurance premium.

 - Upgrade your plumbing.
 Replacing galvanized or lead pipes with copper or plastic ones could help you save on insurance, as it could reduce your likelihood of experiencing clogged water lines and water damage.
 Both of these problems can result from the corrosion and rusting that are common in galvanized and lead pipes.

 - Replace your roof.
 An older roof may not be as durable as a newer one, so it could sustain more damage in a major storm or other weather event — and it could develop leaks that cause costly water damage over time.
 As a result, an older roof may result in a higher insurance premium.
-If your roof is looking a little weathered, you may want to consider having it replaced.
+You should inspect your roof at least once a year and, if your roof is looking a little weathered, you may want to consider having it replaced.
 Certain roofing materials (e.g., concrete and slate tile) could qualify you for a discount on home insurance, depending on where you live.
-Ask your group’s broker how you could qualify.
+Ask your group’s insurance broker how you could qualify.

 Whichever home improvements you decide to take on, be sure to bring in qualified professionals who can help you choose the right materials and ensure your upgrades meet all required safety standards.
-Before you hire a contractor, consider these tips, and remember to contact your group’s licensed insurance broker before the work begins to determine if and how your premiums or coverage could change.
+Before you hire a contractor, consider these tips, and remember to contact your group’s licensed insurance broker before the work begins to determine if and how your home insurance premium or coverage could change.

 Want to help other homeowners save on insurance, too?
 Share these tips on Facebook or Twitter.